For years I had a nice body…when at the gym. After loading my body up with NO boosters, creatine, and beta alanine, I was a beast.

 Everyone can have big muscles when the blood is pumped up with blood, nitric oxide, BCAAs, and creatine.

 But unless you’re doing push-ups at the club, a body lacking muscular density isn’t going to do you much good.
-I needed to find a way to always look big.
+I needed to find a way to always look big and to have a body that women want.

 Static holds.
 When I first started training static holds, I changed my body over the summer.
 Although I didn’t gain any weight, I looked bigger.
 I immediately had my friend start doing static holds.
 His body changed in a couple of my months and he looked bigger at 168 pounds than most guys look at 200.
-(Most people assume I weigh 200-210, even though I’m only 186 pounds.
-My fitness model friend looks like a running back, even though he “only” weighs 207.)
+(Most people assume I weigh 20 pounds more than I actually do.)

 Here’s how to do static holds: During your last work set of a major muscle group (chins, bench, dips, etc.), hold the weight at the top of the movement.
 Fight the movement for 30-60 seconds.
 When training friends I actually countdown aloud 30, 29, 28…